madison-college-rails/git-workshop-spring-2014/BASICS.md

 git config --global user.email johndoe@example.com

 # Set up this alias for the workshop.
-git alias graph "log --pretty=oneline --graph --decorate --all"
+git config --global alias.graph "log --pretty=oneline --graph --decorate --all"

 # You can see all your configuration in the following file.
 cat ~/.gitconfig